Wicked (2024 film): Plot

-Dillamond informs the class that Animals are no longer allowed to teach at Shiz, and is manhandled from the classroom.
-His replacement, the unscrupulous Professor Nikidik, demonstrates a new contraption — a cage containing a frightened lion cub, designed to prevent Animals from learning to speak.
-Enraged, Elphaba spins poppy dust over the room, putting everyone except herself and Fiyero to sleep.
-They escape campus and release the cub into the forest.
-After sharing a moment, Elphaba laments her unrequited feelings for Fiyero.
+When Dillamond informs the class that Animals are no longer allowed to teach at Shiz, he is forcibly removed from the classroom and replaced by the unscrupulous Professor Nikidik, who demonstrates a cage containing a frightened lion cub, designed to prevent Animals from learning to speak.
+Elphaba angrily spins poppy dust over the room and escapes with Fiyero when the class falls unconscious.
+They release the cub into the forest, and Elphaba laments her unrequited feelings for Fiyero, who has chosen Galinda.

-Elphaba receives an invitation to meet the Wizard, who has heard of her powers from Morrible, and is accompanied by Galinda, now calling herself "Glinda" in solidarity with Dillamond.
-They arrive in the Emerald City and are introduced to the Wizard, who they are surprised to find out is an ordinary man.
-Morrible arrives to witness Elphaba and the Wizard's meeting.
-At their urging, Elphaba casts a levitation spell from the sacred Grimmerie spellbook that makes the Wizard's monkey guards painfully sprout wings.
-As the Wizard and Morrible rejoice over their newfound ability to use the monkeys as spies, Elphaba realizes that they are the ones behind the Animals' oppression and that the fraudulent Wizard, lacking any real magic of his own, used her to further subjugate them.
-Horrified, Elphaba steals the Grimmerie and flees.
+Elphaba receives an invitation from the Wizard, who has been made aware of her powers by Morrible.
+She arrives in the Emerald City with Galinda, now calling herself "Glinda" in solidarity with Dillamond, who constantly mispronounced her name.
+Their meeting with the Wizard, in which they're surprised to learn he's an ordinary man, is witnessed by Morrible.
+They induce Elphaba to cast a levitation spell from the sacred Grimmerie, a spellbook that only powerful sorcerers can read and comprehend, causing the Wizard's monkey guards to painfully sprout wings.
+As the Wizard and Morrible rejoice over their newfound ability to use the monkeys as spies, Elphaba realizes that they are the ones behind the Animals' oppression and that the fraudulent Wizard, unable to read the Grimmerie and lacking real magic of his own, used her to subjugate them further.
+A horrified Elphaba seizes the Grimmerie and flees.

-At Morrible's urging, Glinda follows Elphaba and implores her to stop, but Elphaba refuses while Morrible makes propaganda denouncing her.
-She repeats the levitation spell on a broom and escapes the city.
-Glinda supports her, but declines to accompany her.
-The two share an emotional farewell before Glinda is apprehended by guards.
-Fiyero leaves Shiz on horseback amidst a mass evacuation while Governor Thropp suffers a heart attack as he and Nessarose receive the news.
-Elphaba flies west, leaving Glinda behind as Morrible hugs the latter.
+Glinda follows Elphaba, who refuses to apologize to the Wizard, as Morrible denounces her to all of Oz.
+Elphaba tries to escape the Emerald City in the Wizard's hot air balloon, but the way up is barred, and the balloon burns up.
+High in a palace attic, Elphaba repeats the levitation spell on a broom.
+She urges Glinda to come with her, but Glinda chooses to remain behind.
+The two share an emotional farewell.
+Fiyero leaves Shiz on horseback amidst a mass evacuation, while Governor Thropp suffers a fatal heart attack when he and Nessarose receive the news.
+Elphaba flies west, leaving Glinda behind.